 When you think of the words “upper class,” what do you imagine?
 I often conjure some passengers sitting on a British Airways flight.
 They are literally sitting in a section of the plane called Upper Class.
 Weird.

-Let’s be frank.
-Upper class has an arrogant tone to it.
-I don’t know anybody in America who uses the term upper class when speaking.
+Let's be frank.
+Upper class has a somewhat arrogant tone to it.
+I don't know anybody in America who uses the term upper class when speaking.
 I don't know any socially normal person who calls himself upper class either.
 Perhaps it's a European thing.

 In America, we use the term “mass affluent” or “aspirational class” instead of upper class.
 Or we just say middle class.
 Nobody in America would ever publicly say they are upper class unless they want to get beat over the head.
 Instead, people would much prefer to say they are middle class.

 Middle Class Is The Best Class, Not Upper Class